House on the Rock, WisconsinHistorical & Cultural Sites

 Best Time to Visit

-The House on the Rock is open seasonally, typically from mid-March through late December, with specific dates varying each year.
-We've found that the "Regular Season" runs from March 12 to November 8, 2026, and the "Christmas Experience" from November 12 to December 28, 2026.
-The attraction is closed for the winter season from late December through early March.
+The House on the Rock is open seasonally, typically from mid-March through late December, with specific days and hours varying by season.
+It is closed from late December/early January to early March.

 Where to Stay Nearby